michelemcrudele/Network_Science/README.md

 # Network_Science

 Final Project of the MSc Network Science course.
-We analyze the twitter network about #RedFlag.
+We analyzed the twitter network about #RedFlag.